aenavidad/historical-series-re-Belize/work/aug-22/algorithmic.md

 `sec.
 3` files must or may (as indicated) meet the following standards, in addition to standards 1-[null] of `sec 2.2` (where all `sec 3` files count as "authoritative or orignal copies")

-1. must use at least one controlled vocabulary ie ontology per TCL,[^4]
+1. must use at least one controlled vocabulary ie ontology per TCL per W3C in dwbp per W3C in ld-bp,[^4]
-2. must provide at least minimal metadata per TCL,
+2. must provide at least minimal metadata per TCL per W3C in dwbp per W3C in tabular-data-primer per FD in table-schema per FD in tabular-data-resource per FD in tabular-data-package,
-3. must provide at least minimal explanation of missing values within metadata per BW per TCD,[^8]
+3. must provide at least minimal explanation of missing values within metadata per BW per TCD per W3C in dwbp per FD in table-schema,[^8]
 4. must provide at least minimal data dictionary within metadata per BW,[^9]
+5. must provide at least minimal data provenance and quality information within metadata per W3C in dwbp per W3C in prov-overview,
+6. must provide at least minimal data version and version-history information within metadata per W3C in dwbp,
+7. must provide at least minimal data coverage information within metadata per W3C in dwbp,[^11]
+8. must provide at least minimal `csv` dialect information within metadata per FD in csv-dialect,
-5. must use at least one URI ie IRI per TCL,
+9. must use at least one URI ie IRI per TCL per W3C in webarch per W3C in dwbp per W3C in ld-bp per W3C in tabular-data-primer,[^10]
-6. must be translatable ie convertible to `rdf` format per TCL,[^7]
+10. must be translatable ie convertible to `rdf` format per TCL per W3C in dwbp per W3C in ld-bp per W3C in tabular-data-primer,[^7]
-7. xxx
+11. xxx

 ## authorities